 1 Scope

 The present document specifies the test methods for Indoor Pico Cell.
-It determines whether a WG7 White box hardware reference design conforms with its requirements as specified in its Hardware Architecture and Requirement specification (HAR).2 References
+It determines whether a WG7 White box hardware reference design conforms with its requirements as specified in its Hardware Architecture and Requirement specification (HAR).

+In the main body of this specification (in any “chapter”) the information contained therein is informative.

+It is noted that additional test cases may be required for a comprehensive testing, which will be considered in the future version of this document.

+2 References

 2.1 Normative references